What is… happiness?

 Harmonious relations in one’s social environment definitely make a difference.

-That I can attest from personal experience, as well as having worked 33 years as a marriage and family counselor.
+To that I can attest from personal experience, as well as having worked 34 years as a marriage and family counselor.

 It is not the thrill of a preschooler's Christmas, nor even of a prospective spouse saying “yes.”